space-wizards/website-content/content/post/20_07_22-progress-report-24.md

 ### Mob improvements
 *Contributed by DrSmugleaf and GlassEclipse*

-The groundwork has been laid for a comprehensive medical system, with mob code receiving an extensive variety of improvements.
-Mob presets are in, paving the way for nonhuman species.
-Bodyparts are now their own entities and players can perform basic surgery on them.
+We laid the groundwork for a more comprehensive medical system, with mob code receiving an extensive variety of improvements.
+Three of the biggest changes are mob presets, body parts, and mechanisms: mob presets make it easy to add nonhuman species, body parts are their own entities that players can perform surgery on, and mechanisms represent organs or other devices within the body, each of which has its own custom behaviour.

 ### More hands
 *Contributed by DrStupidIdiotLeaf*

 Mobs can have more than two hands.

+{{< imgw "/images/post/pr_24/hands" >}}

 ### More construction improvements
 *Contributed by Zumorica*

-Construction's backend has been completely reworked.
-It's [much easier](https://hackmd.io/@ss14/docs/%2FGP3vTF_QSp-oLOJuhobsPg) for contributors to add construction steps to things, construction steps can be much more versatile, and they can easily provide more detailed feedback to players.
+We completely reworked the backend system for construction.
+This makes it [much easier](https://hackmd.io/@ss14/docs/%2FGP3vTF_QSp-oLOJuhobsPg) for contributors to add construction steps to things, as well as making construction steps more versatile and providing more detailed feedback to players.

+{{< imgw "/images/post/pr_24/construction" >}}
+<video src="/video/pr_24/construction.mp4" autoplay muted loop playsinline></video>

 ### Climbing
 *Contributed by nüke*